influxdata/docs-v2/content/influxdb/cloud-iox/sql/explore-data/_index.md

 weight: 201
 ---

-DataFusion supports the following syntax for queries:
+InfluxDB SQL supports the following basic syntax for queries:

 [ WITH with_query [, …] ]
 SELECT [ ALL | DISTINCT ] select_expr [, …]